arbazgormani/data-engineering-project-americas/README.md

 ## **Methods of Advanced Data Engineering Project**

 ### **Description**
 This project investigates the relationship between unemployment rates and crime incidents across U.S. states.
-By integrating two datasets—one containing crime statistics and the other capturing unemployment rates—this analysis explores correlations between economic instability and criminal activity.
+By integrating two datasets, one containing crime statistics and the other capturing unemployment rates.
+This analysis explores correlations between economic instability and criminal activity.

 ## **Features**

-- **ETL Pipeline**: Extracts, transforms, and loads raw data from multiple sources.
+- **ETL Pipeline**: Extracts, transforms, and loads data from data sources.
 - **Exploratory Data Analysis (EDA)**:
   - Crime trends across states.
   - Yearly crime and unemployment trends.